-Virabhadrsana II or Warrior II is strength building pose for both the mind and the body.
+Virabhadrsana II or Warrior II is a strength building pose for both the mind and the body.
 It stretches the hips & joints while also helping to improve posture.
-You can incorporate this pose easily into your yoga practice or take 1 minute out of your day to step away from life’s demands and come into this pose.
+You can incorporate this pose easily into your yoga practice or take 1 minute out of your day to step away from life's demands and come into this pose.

 Coming into the Pose

 1. Stand with feet about 3 1/2 to 4 feet apart.
 Angle your right foot 90 degrees and your left inward to about 45 degrees.
 Line the heals of your feet with one another.
 Engage your thighs, turning your right thigh outward so that when you bend your knee it will be in line with your ankle.
 Lift your arms parallel to the floor with palms down and energy through the arms.

 2. With an exhale, bend your right knee so that the shin is perpendicular to the floor.
 Begin to sink into your thighs, bringing your right thigh parallel to the floor.
 Press the outer edge of your left foot firmly into the floor.
 Keep both thighs firm.

 3. Relax the shoulders away from the ears and line them above the hip bones.
 Actively spread the shoulder blades as you reach the arms in opposite directions.
 Draw the tail bone down toward the Earth, keeping the spine long.

 4. If the neck allows, turn the gaze to the middle finger of the right hand or beyond.

 Initially, hold the pose for about 30 seconds.
 Inhale to rise and repeat on the other side